vim-autoformat/vim-autoformat/README.md

 ----------
 First you should install an external program that can format code of the programming language you are using.
 It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.
-Alternatively, you can put its binary (or a link to it) in the `formatters/` folder.
-A third way to do it is to point vim-autoformat to the the binary by explicitly putting the absolute path in `g:formatprg_<filetype>` in your .vimrc.
+Alternatively you can point vim to the the binary by explicitly putting the absolute path in `g:formatprg_<filetype>` in your .vimrc.
+A third way to make vim detect the formatprogram, is by putting its binary (or a link to it) in the `formatters/` directory within the directory of vim-autoformat.
+Remember that when no formatprogram exists for a certain filetype, vim-autoformat uses vim's indent functionality as a fallback.
+This will fix at least the indentation of your code, according to vim's indentfile for that filetype.

 When you have installed the formatters you need, you can format the entire buffer with the command `:Autoformat`.
 For convenience it is recommended that you assign a key for this, like so: